AngeliqueAA/sonarfilm-users-spring/README.md

 This project deals with user.
 Register them to a MySQL database with encrypted password and generate a token when connected.
 So, the real password is never seen by anyone even the database administrator.

-The User have two profile : **a cinematic profile** to save liked, seen and wanted movies and an information profile to save administrative information.
+The User has two profiles : **a cinematic profile** to save liked, seen and wanted movies and an information profile to save administrative information.

 Here a sample of the URI and the comportment :